GreenLynx91/hello-world/README.md

 # hello-world
-A poem to christen my public GitHub account:
+A poem my grandfather wrote, as means of christening this GitHub account:

 ##Ode to a Dung Beetle